 Do I hate her?
 No. You see, if I hate her, I’m holding on to the control she exercised on me over the years.
 Hating anybody or holding grudges and resentment is self-destructive.

-My parents were themselves victims of parental abuse, but that doesn’t excuse them for not taking responsibility and working on their behavior.
+My parents were victims of parental abuse, but that doesn’t excuse them for not taking responsibility and working on their behavior.
 My father is long gone, and my mother is incapable of thinking anything beyond herself.